cfpark00/doogy-app/README.md

-# Chat App - React Native Monorepo
+# Doogy - React Native Chat App

 A full-stack React Native chat application with AI-powered responses using Google Gemini 2.5 Flash Lite and Supabase for data persistence.